Steel Industry by Glen Shaw, 1937

 Glenn Shaw was born to Arthur B. and Grace Moore Shaw in Olmsted Falls, Ohio, on February 6, 1891, and lived in Lakewood, Ohio.
 He studied at the Cleveland School of Art (currently the Cleveland Institute of Art).
 Shaw later became an instructor at the Cleveland School of Art for 35 years, from 1922 to 1957.
 He served as the head of the Mural Painting Department from 1937 until his retirement in 1957.
 His wife, Elsa, whom he married in 1917, also taught at the Cleveland School of Art.
 In addition, Shaw taught commercial art at the John Huntington Polytechnic Institute in Cleveland.
 He was president of the Cleveland Society of Artists, the Ohio Watercolor Society and the Cleveland Fine Arts Advisory Committee.

-A prominent artist, Shaw received commissions for several murals in Ohio including: the post offices in Perrysburg and Warren; the Central National Bank and the Statler Hotel in Cleveland; Lakewood High School; and the Old National Bank in Lima.
+A prominent artist, Shaw received commissions for several murals in Ohio in addition to the ones at the Frank T. Bow Federal Building namely: the post offices in Perrysburg and Warren; the Central National Bank and the Statler Hotel in Cleveland; Lakewood High School; and the Old National Bank in Lima.
 He also completed murals for the Lincoln National Bank in Fort Wayne, Indiana; the Federal Reserve Bank in Pittsburgh; and the Statler Hotel in Buffalo.
 Shaw’s work was included in exhibitions at the Corcoran Gallery in Washington, DC; the Whitney Museum in New York; and in traveling exhibits of the Cleveland Museum of Art, which currently owns five of Shaw’s works in its collection.
 Shaw was also a participant in the famed Century of Progress Exhibition in Chicago in 1933.

 Glenn Shaw moved to Sun City, Arizona in 1968.
 He died August 22, 1981 at the age of 90.